| "Kill the Tramp" is a documentary investigation into one

 Ambassador in connection with this matter or any diplomatic notes

 from the Danish Embassy or letters from the Danish Ministry of Justice.
+Yet more sensational documentary revelations are brought to light

 in the story of the destruction of the Georgi Markov files in January